Caesar Uyesaka Stadium: History

 The stadium known simply as "Campus Diamond" or "Campus Stadium" opened in 1964, and underwent a major renovation and expansion after the 1993 college baseball season ended.
 The stadium was renamed for the late Caesar Uyesaka, a Santa Barbara resident and dedicated UCSB booster.
 The first game was hosted at Caesar Uyesaka Stadium on 5 February 1994 in a contest between UC Santa Barbara and the University of San Diego Toreros.
 UCSB won the game, 10–4.

 A unique baseball venue

 The stadium is designed with two levels, one on top of the other, where all seating is directly behind home plate.
 It offers a unique view in that the seats are "field level" and under the shade of the seating deck above it.
 The seating does not stretch past first or third base.
 There is no established seating in the outfield, although occasionally students stand behind the outfield fences.

 With Santa Barbara's Mediterranean climate, Caesar Uyesaka Stadium is a popular destination for students and the community alike in the spring and summer.
-The Santa Ynez Mountains can be seen beyond the outfield fence and southerly ocean breezes from the Pacific Ocean can be felt.
-The prevailing breeze off the ocean blows toward the outfield and makes the stadium a hitter-friendly park, despite the fact its outfield fences are farther than many major league ballparks.
+The Santa Ynez Mountains can be seen beyond the outfield fence and southerly ocean breezes from the Pacific Ocean can be felt, despite the fact its outfield fences are farther than many major league ballparks.